PomonaCS/Readmes/2) Darwin/README.md

 ## Key Terms and Concepts

 * `JUnit` - A unit testing framework where tests are written for each method in a class, each with their own assertions about what the result should be in order to test cases (See [documentation](https://junit.org/junit5/) for more, and [here](https://www.qualitestgroup.com/resources/knowledge-center/how-to-guide/set-junit-eclipse/) for information about JUnit and eclipse).
 * `ArrayList` - An ArrayList is a resizable array-like data structure, where items can be added and removed regardless of the initialized size (See 1.3 pg.
-136 in the textbook).
+136 in the textbook and the lecture slides for more).
 * `Matrix` - A grid made of rows and columns, in this case implemented with ArrayLists of ArrayLists.
 * Modular decomposition - In this case, the concept of breaking a complex coding problem into individual parts which each serve their own purposes and interlock with each other.